Government Advertising Campaigns

 Australian Museum | Ramses and the Gold of the Pharaohs

-Following successful stops in Paris, Houston, and San Francisco, the highly acclaimed international travelling exhibition, Ramses & the Gold of the Pharaohs, developed in collaboration with the Egyptian Government, opened in Sydney on 18 November, 2023 and will run until 19 May 2024.
+Following successful stops in Paris, Houston, and San Francisco, the highly acclaimed international travelling exhibition, Ramses & the Gold of the Pharaohs, developed in collaboration with the Egyptian Government, opened in Sydney on 18 November, 2023 and ran until 19 May 2024.

-Exclusive to the Australian Museum in Sydney, the exhibition showcases 182 exquisite antiquities direct from the pyramids and museums of Egypt, together with their extraordinary stories.
-It’s a once-in-a-lifetime opportunity to see treasures of these ancient wonders, in Sydney.
+Exclusive to the Australian Museum in Sydney, the exhibition showcased 182 exquisite antiquities direct from the pyramids and museums of Egypt, together with their extraordinary stories.

 BreastScreen NSW | Breast Cancer Doesn’t Wait